 Social Media & Reporting Safely

 Ernest R. Sotomayor, Dean of Student Affairs and Continuing Education Programs

 To receive notifications about upcoming workshops and events, write to firstname.lastname@example.org with “Continuing Education” in the subject line.

 In addition, Columbia Journalism School has strong affiliation with, or directly administers, several prestigious professional fellowships and programs, including:

-Welcome to the Columbia Publishing Course, the shortest graduate school in the country.
-For over 60 years, the course has been training young men and women for careers as editors, literary agents, publishers, designers, publicists and more.
+For over 60 years, the Columbia Publishing Course has been training young men and women for careers as editors, literary agents, publishers, designers, publicists and more.
 Graduates can be found in every kind of job, at major magazines and publishing houses across the nation.